i-Asset/asset-registry/README.md

 The database schema is created automatically during startup.
 Be sure to have appropriate permissions for creating tables.

+## External build dependencies

+1) maven-build the project "solr-model"
+2) maven-build the project "solr-indexing"
+3) maven-build the project "basyx"
+4) maven build this

 ## Service build and startup

 for starting the service, either run